 The United States President Joe Biden signed executive orders after being sworn in as President of the United States.
+He has brought few Immigration Policy Changes.
 The executive order reverses a policy adopted earlier by President Donald Trump:

 • Revocation of the Muslim and African travel bans.
 Read this Fact Sheet on the impact of the changes.